Things to Know About Insuring Smart Fortwo Vehicles

 With a history of good statistical performance, most drivers should have an easy time finding great insurance rates for their Smart Fortwo model.
 For those after the lowest pricing, the Ratelab car insurance calculator connects with the best pricing available through their industry partners.

 Many drivers typically shop for insurance at the time of vehicle purchase, then simply renew with their existing insurer year after year.
-While this is easy and trouble-free, they may not maintain competitive rates without periodic review.
+While this is easy and trouble-free, they may not maintain competitive rates without periodic reviews.
 Ontario insurers can change their rates, as long as they obtain approval from the FSCO.
 While they must, of course, share renewal pricing with their clients, there’s no requirement to announce that rate structures have changed.

 Similarly, drivers using the same company for a period of years may earn loyalty discounts.
 While there’s nothing wrong with a percentage of what they’re already paying, the discount itself doesn’t mean that they’re paying less than they would with another provider.
 Periodically checking rates and discounts assures the car insurance consumer that their car insurance costs are reasonable.